Catholic Church in Australia: Arrival and suppression

 Among the first Catholics known to have sighted Australia were the crew of a Spanish expedition of 1605–6.
 In 1606, the expedition's leader, Pedro Fernandez de Quiros, landed in the New Hebrides believing it to be the fabled southern continent.
 He named the land Austrialis del Espiritu Santo ("Southern Land of the Holy Spirit").
 Later that year, his deputy Luís Vaz de Torres sailed through the Torres Strait between Australia and New Guinea.

 The permanent presence of Catholicism in Australia came rather with the arrival of the First Fleet of British convict ships at Sydney in 1788.
 One-tenth of all the convicts who came to Australia on the First Fleet were Catholic, and at least half of them were born in Ireland.
-A small proportion of British marines were also Catholic.
+A small proportion of British marines on the First Fleet were also Catholic.

 Just as the British were setting up the new colony, French captain Jean-François de Galaup, comte de Lapérouse arrived off Botany Bay with two ships.
 La Pérouse was 6 weeks in Botany Bay, where the French, besides other things, held Catholic Masses.
 The crew conducted the first Catholic burial, that of Father Louis Receveur, a Franciscan friar who died while the ships were at anchor at Botany Bay.

 Some of the Irish convicts had been transported to Australia for political crimes or social rebellion in Ireland, so the authorities were suspicious of Catholicism for the first three decades of settlement.